 Don’t be afraid to put yourself out there and be the real you.
 Never forget that you’re not alone.
 Asking for help and assistance is a sign of strength, not a sign of weakness.
 Don’t hesitate to ask a gym employee or trainer for help.
 That’s what these people are there for and they are happy to assist you.

 You might also consider working with a Wellness Coach or becoming one yourself!
-If you’re curious about a career as a Wellness Coach and what it might look like for you, don’t miss our complimentary training: “The 7 Secrets to Create Success as a Wellness Coach”.
-In the meantime, give some thought to the excuses that might be holding you back and where you might find your exercise joy.
+If you’re curious about a career as a Wellness Coach and what it might look like for you, visit our page on Wellness Coach Career Opportunities to learn more.